Provably Good Solutions to the Knapsack Problem via Neural Networks of Bounded Size: Detailed Experimental Setup

-\paragraph{Hard- and software.} All our experiments were conducted on a machine with an Intel Core i5-8500 6-Core 64-bit CPU and 15.5 GB RAM, using the openSUSE Leap 15.1 Linux distribution.
-We use Python 3.8.5 with Numpy 1.19.1, Tensorflow 2.2.0 in CPU-only mode, and Statsmodels 0.11.1 for regression and statistical tests.
+All our experiments were conducted on a Windows 10 Enterprise (version 1909) machine with an Intel Core i5-8500 6-Core 64-bit CPU and 16 GB RAM.
+We use Python 3.8.13 with Numpy 1.22.3, and Tensorflow~2.3.0 in CPU-only mode.